 I was recently revisiting Tolkien’s essay on “Laws and Customs Among the Eldar” and was inspired by his explanation of gender roles among the Noldor.
 Many (inattentive) readers of The Lord of the Rings accuse Tolkien’s writing of showing the gender-bias of his time at best or being outright sexist at worst, but I think ”Laws and Customs” shows quite clearly that this is not the case – and, I think, a more sensitive reading of Rings shows this as well.
 In terms of the outfit, I’ve been trying to find a good use for this helm for a while now, and I finally settled upon this combination that plays on the helm’s undyeable grey sections and its golden trim.
 Somehow it was the cloak, with its nice gold details, which brought the whole outfit together for me in the end.

-- Head: Elven Tracker’s Hood (Library/School at Tham Mírdain drop), violet
+- Head: Elven Tracker’s Hood (looted — Library or School at Tham Mírdain), violet

-- Back: Cloak of the Mark (crafted), violet
+- Back: Cloak of the Mark (crafted — tailor T8/Men of the Sutcrofts reputation), violet

-- Hands: Gauntlets of the Golden Wood (crafted Galadhrim reputation reward), violet
+- Hands: Gauntlets of the Golden Wood (crafted — tailor T6/Galadhrim reputation), violet

-Tips: If you don’t have access to the cloak used in this outfit, a great alternative is the Cloak of the Unwelcome Guest (Great River Quest reward).
+Tips: If you don’t have access to the cloak used in this outfit, a great alternative is the Cloak of the Unwelcome Guest (quest reward — Great River Neighbours Meet).
 It has the same shape as the Cloak of the Mark but lacks the gold trim and dyes a little darker.

 You may also like: